 A cardiologist will be able to help you explain your test results, and calculate yours and your family members’ heart disease risk.

-We’ll also be able to help you and your family perform the right heart tests.
+We are also able to help you and your family perform the right heart tests.

-Who is most at risk of heart disease in Singapore?
+Who is most at risk for heart disease in Singapore?

-There are 3 main categories of Singaporeans whom will benefit the most from seeing a heart specialist to improve their heart health:
+There are three main categories of Singaporeans who will benefit the most from seeing a heart specialist to improve their heart health:

 You will have an increased risk of heart attacks if your parents or siblings have cardiovascular disease, even if you have a healthy diet and exercise regularly.